mzool/reading-notes/read 2.md

 "!"|not, opposite the value

 # If-else statement:
-## if statement check for a condition, if its true then the first bock excute, if it is false the second block excute.
+## if statement check for a condition, if its true then the first bock excuted, if it is false the second block excuted.